ucb-eecs251b/sp24-project-usb2-generator/src/main/scala/usb2rx/README.md

 | sync         | Output | 1 bit | High if SYNC pattern detected |
 | eop          | Output | 1 bit | High if EOP pattern detected  |

 Below are some waveforms from the tests we ran.
 We can observe that there is an IDLE state and then a SOP gets triggered.
 Afterwards, the SYNC get's detected and we see the data being collected with EOP at the end.
+Above is HS and below is FS mode.
 ![FS mode](../../../.././figs/fs_test.png)
 ![HS mode](../../../.././figs/hs_Test.png)